secondo-database/secondo/WebUI/README.md

     never reaping one that is mid-command;
   - all sessions are closed on shutdown.
 - **The native binding must never hold the GIL during server I/O.**
-  `Connection`'s connect/terminate/`secondo` all release it.
-A connect that hangs (slow or wedged SECONDO) would otherwise freeze the whole Python process — including endpoints that never touch SECONDO.
+  `Connection`'s connect/terminate/`secondo`/`secondo_auto` all release it.
+A
+  connect that hangs (slow or wedged SECONDO) would otherwise freeze the whole Python process — including endpoints that never touch SECONDO.
+- **The language rules are never reimplemented, only linked.** The backend does not guess what is SQL and does not own a regex for the `optimizer ` prefix: it calls `stripOptimizerPrefix` from `libsecondo.a` and lets the server classify the rest.
+This is the same principle as never reimplementing the wire protocol, applied one level up.
+- **Whether SQL is on offer is a property of the connected server**, so it is probed once per session at connect (`<OptimizerAvailable/>`) and never cached beyond it.
+It rides along on `/api/databases`, which is the session-state endpoint the catalog polls anyway.
+- **The optimizer's catalog is kept in step.** It only rereads the schema when the database changes, so after a kernel `let`/`create`/`delete`/`update` the backend sends `updateCatalog` (as the JavaGUI does).
+Disable with `SECONDO_AUTO_UPDATE_CATALOG=false`.

 ## Roadmap (next)

-- Streaming large results over the WebSocket (`/api/stream`) and query-history persistence.
+- Streaming large results over the WebSocket (`/api/stream`).
-- Include the optimizer (add it to the REST backend), allow to run SQL-like queries from the WebUI.
-The kernel server now runs the optimizer itself (command level 2), so the backend can send SQL over its existing connection instead of talking to a separate server.
 - Additional projections beyond BerlinMOD as needed.
 - Remaining long-tail types (network/JNet, precise geometry, raster) still fall back to the textual nested-list view, as `DsplGeneric` does in the Java GUI.
 - Implement a regular table view that also allows updates (like the UpdateViewer in the Java GUI).
+- Kernel follow-ups surfaced while wiring up SQL, all pre-existing:
+  `SecondoInterfaceCS::Secondo` assigns `resolvedCmdLevel` only on its "usual command" branch, so after a client-intercepted `save`/`restore` it reports the *previous* command's level (harmless only because every client also checks the answer's shape); `save`/`restore` typed into a browser writes into the *backend's* working directory, not the user's machine; and `Connection.secondo` decodes Latin-1 coming back but does not encode it going out.